-The Competition Bureau, an independent law enforcement agency that protects and promotes competition for the benefit of Canadian consumers and businesses launched a market study on grocery store competition in Canada, expected to be completed in June 2023[136].
+The Competition Bureau, an independent law enforcement agency that protects and promotes competition for the benefit of Canadian consumers and businesses launched a market study on grocery store competition in Canada, expected to be completed in June 2023[135].

-Comments/

-notesThere are additional efforts implemented at the provincial level, and this is examined in

-provincial evidence documents.
+There are additional efforts implemented at the provincial level, and this is examined in provincial evidence documents.